RagedUnicorn/wow-classic-gearmenu/README.md

 GearMenu is configurable.
 Don't need a certain slot?
 You can hide it.

-To show the configuration screen use `/rggm opt` while ingame and `/rggm info` for an overview of options or check the standard blizzard addon options.
+To show the configuration screen use `/rggm opt` while in-game and `/rggm` for an overview of options or check the standard Blizzard addon options.

 ### Creating a GearBar